Events

 RELEASE

 On July 12, 2016, GFLEC and the FINRA Investor Education Foundation co-hosted the release of the data from the 2015 National Financial Capability Study (NFCS).
-The NFCS is an ongoing, multi-year project by FINRA Foundation aimed at monitoring and better understanding financial capability in America.
-The first wave of NFCS data was collected in 2009 and the second wave in 2012.
+The NFCS is an ongoing project by FINRA Foundation aimed at monitoring and better understanding financial capability in America.
+This triennial study was first fielded in 2009.

 The release of the data took place at the George Washington University (GW) with remarks by the following speakers: